Saturday, April 5, 2025

 above: Me sitting on edge of Lake Wanaka.

 above: Hotel Edgewater Cafe, Wanaka I discovered this wonderful place as I was walking along the track on the far left side of the lake.
 It's only about ten minutes' pleasant amble after you pass the dozens of tourists photographing the famous 'tree growing in the lake' - a magnificent stunt originally created by Wanaka public relations people to get tourists to see who can come up with the best photo of the tree and put it on a Wanaka website.
+About five minutes further up the track from this tree there are two -repeat, two - trees growing together in the lake but, how sad, they get no publicity.

 Wanaka is always crowded, so difficult to get into restaurants and cafes, but at the Edgewater Cafe, it was peaceful and quiet, with a great view.
 It was nice to walk there, but a car would only take a few minutes from the township.
 I would love to stay in the hotel, but there didnt appear to be a swimming beach out front.

-PS: 3 March: a friend has just returned from Wanaka this week where - surprise! " she stayed at Edgewater Resort.
+PS: 3 March: a beach friend has just returned from Wanaka this week where - surprise! " she stayed at Edgewater Resort.
 And she did swim in the lake right opposite the hotel.

 Thursday, February 13, 2025